 Although yaba is still very rare in the UK, drug experts report that the UK is being targeted by yaba producers from the 'Golden Triangle' which is the drug producing areas on the borders of Thailand, Burma and Laos.

-The main ingredients, which include salt, household cleaning products, distilled cold medicines and lithium from camera batteries, can be bought legally and the drug easily knocked out at home with a couple of casserole dishes and a hob.
+The main ingredients, which can include salt, household cleaning products, distilled cold medicines and lithium from camera batteries, can be bought legally and the drug easily made at home with a couple of casserole dishes and a hob.

 The rewards for criminals can be huge.
 Around £300 of raw materials can make yaba worth more than £2,000 at British street prices.
 Since the equipment needed is portable, labs can be moved on a regular basis, making it more difficult for police to track them down.